camunda/camunda-docs-manual/content/update/minor/714-to-715/_index.md

 respectively, by setting `spring.web.resources.static-locations` to `NULL`.
 If you want serve static files, you can add paths there.

 [run-documentation]: {{< ref "/user-guide/camunda-bpm-run.md" >}}

+# Java External Task Client: New Version Handling

+Starting with version 7.15.0, Camunda Platform Runtime and its compatible Java External Task Client artifact will share the same version.